Welcome and hello! I am so pleased you are here.

 - Been awarded International Coach of the Year for most outstanding certified coach with a thriving business, growing profile and leadership role in the coaching industry.

-- Been named as one of the Best Sites for Solopreneurs and was a semi-finalist in the Regional Achievement and Community Awards.
+- Been named as one of the Best Sites for Solopreneurs, was a finalist for an AusMumpreneur Award, and was a semi-finalist in the Regional Achievement and Community Awards.

 - Founded and hosted the popular Dream For Others® podcast featuring inspiring conversations with people who use their platform, passions and uniqueness to progress social change.
 Interviews have included multi ARIA award winning musician Ben Lee, actress and musician Bethany Joy Lenz, barrister and refugee advocate Julian Burnside, Emmy-Award winning entrepreneur Natalie MacNeil, and film producer Komal Minhas.